HudBay Minerals (HBM) Stock Sinks As Market Gains: What You Should Know

-The investment community will be closely monitoring the performance of HudBay Minerals in its forthcoming earnings report.
-Simultaneously, our latest consensus estimate expects the revenue to be $551.91 million, showing a 29.7% escalation compared to the year-ago quarter.
+Analysts and investors alike will be keeping a close eye on the performance of HudBay Minerals in its upcoming earnings disclosure.
+Alongside, our most recent consensus estimate is anticipating revenue of $551.91 million, indicating a 29.7% upward movement from the same quarter last year.

-For the full year, the Zacks Consensus Estimates project earnings of $0.67 per share and a revenue of $2.2 billion, demonstrating changes of +39.58% and +8.86%, respectively, from the preceding year.
+HBM's full-year Zacks Consensus Estimates are calling for earnings of $0.68 per share and revenue of $2.21 billion.
+These results would represent year-over-year changes of +41.67% and +9.2%, respectively.

-Additionally, investors should keep an eye on any recent revisions to analyst forecasts for HudBay Minerals.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+It's also important for investors to be aware of any recent modifications to analyst estimates for HudBay Minerals.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the business and profitability.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 2.02% higher within the past month.
-HudBay Minerals presently features a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the past month, there's been a 2.72% rise in the Zacks Consensus EPS estimate.
+HudBay Minerals is currently a Zacks Rank #1 (Strong Buy).

-In the context of valuation, HudBay Minerals is at present trading with a Forward P/E ratio of 15.88.
-For comparison, its industry has an average Forward P/E of 18.51, which means HudBay Minerals is trading at a discount to the group.
+Investors should also note HudBay Minerals's current valuation metrics, including its Forward P/E ratio of 16.15.
+This represents a discount compared to its industry average Forward P/E of 17.79.

-Investors should also note that HBM has a PEG ratio of 0.31 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-By the end of yesterday's trading, the Mining - Miscellaneous industry had an average PEG ratio of 0.65.
+One should further note that HBM currently holds a PEG ratio of 0.31.
+The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
+The Mining - Miscellaneous was holding an average PEG ratio of 0.69 at yesterday's closing price.

 The Mining - Miscellaneous industry is part of the Basic Materials sector.
-This industry, currently bearing a Zacks Industry Rank of 152, finds itself in the bottom 39% echelons of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 158, which puts it in the bottom 37% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report